dhiransodha/dhiran-news-api/README.md

 # Dhiran's News API

-This project is an API for looking at news articles, and interacting with them.
-Comments can be posted on the articles, as long as they are associated with a user.
-Each article has a number of votes that can be incremeneted.
-The articles can also be sorted by any property.
-The details of each enpoint are outlined in the GET /api method, read from the endpoints.json file in the root
+This project provides an API for accessing and interacting with news articles.
+Users can post comments on articles, and each article and comment has a count of votes that can be incremented.
+Additionally, articles can be sorted and are paginated.
+The details of each endpoint are outlined in the GET /api method, which can be read from the endpoints.json file located in the root directory.

 ---